TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

 - 4. cloud storage data management services for greater accessibility, easy distribution, and backing up their data

 - 5. IT departments are outsourcing the management of less critical and standarized business platforms and applications to public cloud providers

+# Private Cloud

+NIST defines private cloud as infrastructre provisioned for exclusive use by a single organization comprised of multiple cosumers, such as the business units within the organization.

+it may be owned, managed, and operated by the organization, a third party, or some combo of them, and may exist off premises

+- can be implemented interally or externally

+* internal infrastructure; on premises; owned and managed by organization

+* external infrastructure - owned, anaged, and operated by service provider

+# Virtual Private Cloud (VPC)

+- an external cloud that offers a private, secure, computing environment in a shared public cloud

+can leverage benefits of a public cloud but still have access to a tailored cloud environment

+- best of both worlds
+  benefits:

+  - dynamic scalability
+  - cost efficiency
+  - self-service

+  but still have control over:

+  - access
+  - security
+  - compliance

+# Benefits of Private Clouds

+- controlled by internal IT
+- reduced costs - can use existing hardware and softwware
+- better scalability
+- controlled access and security
+- greater agility

+# Common Use Cases

+- unique competitive advantage
+- highly sensitive data and subject to strict regulations

+- modernize and unify in-house and legacy applications

+- integrate data and application servies from existing applications

+- ability to build applcations anywhere and move them anywhere

+- benefits of cloud computing while exercising full control over security and compliance issues

+# Hybrid Cloud Model

+connects an organizations on premise private cloud and third party public cloud

+gives organization the flexibility, workloads move freely, and choice of security and regulation features

+can leverage both public and private clouds for the same workload. e.g. leverage additional public cloud capacity to accommodate a spike in demand for a private cloud application (known as cloud bursting)

+# 3 Tenets

+1.  interoperable - public and private clouds understand each others APIs, configureation, data formats, authentication, and authorization

+2.  scalable - private clouds can leverage public cloud capacity

+3.  portable - move applications and data between on-premise, cloud systems, and cloud service providers

+# Types of Hybrid Clouds

+- Hybrid monocloud
+  one cloud provider

+- hybrid multicloud
+  can be deployed on any public cloud infrastructure

+  - composite multicloud - greater flexibility

+  # Benefits

+  - security and compliance
+    organization can deploy highly regulated or sensitive workloads in a private cloud while running the less sensitive workloads on a public cloud

+  - scalability and resilience
+    hybrid cloud allows you to scale up quickly, inexpensively, and even automatically using the public cloud infrastructure, all without impacting the other workloads running on the private cloud

+  - resource optimization

+  - cost-saving
+    not locked in with specific vendor and don't have to make either-or decisions between the cloud models, you can make the most cost-efficient use of your budget.

+# Use Cases

+- sofware as a service integration

+- data and AI integration

+- enhancing legacy apps

+- VMware migration - shifting on premises to virtual clouds

+# Summary

+- 3 deployment models

+  - public
+  - private
+  - hybrid

+  models indicate where the infrastructure resides, who owns, who manages it and how cloud resources and services are made available to users

+  - public cloud - services provider owns, manages, provisions, and maintains physical infrastructure such as data centers, servers, networking equipment, and storage. users access virtualized compute, networking and storage resources as services

+  - private cloud - provider provisions the cloud infrastructure for exclusive use by single organization. can be internal to the organiation and run on premises. or can be on a public cloud, as in the case of VPC - vritual private clouds and be owned, managed, and oeprated by the cloud provider

+- hybrid cloud model - an organization on premises private cloud and third party public cloud is connected as a single, flexible infrastructure leveraging the features and benefits of both public and private clouds